HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-inference-limitations-->
 #### Limitations

-Type inference saves a lot of manual type hints when working with local variables, but sometimes the type system still needs some help.
-In fact, it does not even try to infer the type of a [variable](class-field-variable) or [property](class-field-property) field unless it has a direct initialization.
+Type inference reduces manual type hinting when working with local variables, but sometimes the type system still needs guidance.
+It will not try to infer the type of a [variable](class-field-variable) or [property](class-field-property) field unless it has a direct initialization.

-There are also some cases involving recursion where type inference has limitations.
-If a function calls itself recursively while its type is not (completely) known yet, type inference may infer a wrong, too specialized type.
+There are also cases involving recursion where type inference has limitations.
+If a function calls itself recursively while its type is not completely known yet, type inference may infer an incorrect and overly specialized type.

-A different kind of limitation involves the readability of code.
-If type inference is overused it might be difficult to understand parts of a program due to the lack of visible types.
+Another concern to consider is code legibility.
+If type inference is overused, parts of a program may become difficult to understand due to the lack of visible types.
 This is particularly true for method signatures.
 It is recommended to find a good balance between type inference and explicit type hints.